idaholab/EMRALD/emrald-docs/src/guide/Modeling/actions.md

 ## Editing an Action
 **Option 1:** <br>
 On the Left Navigation Frame, click on the tab (All, Global, or Local) where your action is located.
 If you are not sure which tab, click on the All tab.
-Right-click on the action and click "Edit Properties...".<br>
+Right-click on the action and click "Edit Properties".<br>
 <div style="width:300px">![Edit an Action Option 1](/images/Modeling/actions/EditActionOpt1.png)</div>

-The Action Properties widnow should appear in the Modeling Area.<br>
+The Action Properties window should appear in the Modeling Area.<br>
 <div style="width:500px">![Edit an Action Option 1 Step 2](/images/Modeling/actions/EditActionOpt1_2.png)</div>

 **Option 2:** <br>
 Open the Diagram containing the action and locate the action.
-Right-click on the action and click "Action Properties...".<br>
+Right-click on the action and click "Action Properties".<br>
 ![Edit an Action Option 2](/images/Modeling/actions/EditActionOpt2.png)

 The Action Properties window should appear in the Diagram Window.<br>